 Apache Kylin trades the work of pre-calculating these OLAP cubes and making the space to store them for the best possible query performance.
 Once cubes are built, future questions about sales, such as ‘How many headsets were sold in the state of Colorado in Q1 Of 2017’, can be answered by a simple lookup.

 A year from now, when the cube has been updated with aggregated sales transactions for 2019, questions about sales figures from Q4 of 2019 can be answered just as easily.
 Pre-calculations (step 1 and 2 above) only happens once in the cube building Phases.
 New transactions can be added to the cube through Incremental Build .
 Once the cube is built, all future queries can be answered by looking up the cube.

-OLAP Cubes for Big Data with Kylin and Kyligence
+OLAP Cubes for Big Data with Apache Kylin and Kyligence

-For people with a Business Intelligence (BI) background, you’ve probably recognized that this is precisely how Multidimensional OLAP engines (MOLAP) work – by building these so-called OLAP cubes .
-For many Hadoop data engineers who have never heard of cubes before, Here is an introductory guide to OLAP cubes .
+For people with a Business Intelligence and analytics background, you’ve probably recognized that this is precisely how Multidimensional OLAP engines (MOLAP) work – by building these so-called cubes .
+For many Hadoop data engineers who have never heard of cubes before, Here is an introductory guide to OLAP cubes.

-The concept of cubes has been around for quite a while and has been a key component in many BI products, but traditional OLAP engines struggle with handling the data volumes typically found in today’s data lakes.
-Kylin was designed from the ground up leveraging big data technologies To build OLAP analytics on petabyte scale datasets.
+The concept of cubes has been around for quite a while and has been a key component in many business intelligence tools and products, but traditional OLAP engines struggle with handling the data volumes typically found in today’s data lakes.
+Kylin was designed from the ground up, leveraging big data OLAP technology to build OLAP analytics on petabyte scale datasets.